 So, just by connecting the crystal and the external capacitors, we can generate a stable clock of the desired frequency.

-Now, whenever the crystal is used in the parallel resonant mode, then manufacturers used to provide the load capacitance for the specific frequency.
+Now, whenever the crystal is used in the parallel resonant mode, then manufacturers used it to provide the load capacitance for the specific frequency.

 And this load capacitance is the equivalent capacitance that is seen across the crystal terminals.
 So, while designing the crystal oscillator for the specific frequency, this parameter is a very important parameter.